392nd Rifle Division

-The 392nd Rifle Division was raised in 1941 as an infantry division of the Red Army, and served during the Great Patriotic War in that role.
+The 392nd Rifle Division was an infantry division of the Red Army, and fought against the German Operation Barbarossa 1941-46.
 It was formed in August in the Transcaucasus Military District as a Georgian National division.
 It saw its first action in August, 1942, in the 37th Army and in the course of the final push by the 1st Panzer Army in October it was overrun and nearly destroyed, although it was never actually disbanded.
 In December what remained was moved to the 45th Army on the border with Turkey where it stayed for the duration of the war.

 Formation

-The 392nd began forming on August 19, 1941 at Gori in the Transcaucasus Military District, Its order of battle, based on the first wartime shtat (table of organization and equipment) for rifle divisions, was as follows:
+The 392nd began forming on August 19, 1941 at Gori, Georgia, in the Transcaucasus Military District, Its order of battle, based on the first wartime shtat (table of organization and equipment) for rifle divisions, was as follows: